DevelopmentCats/LAMathome-HomeAssistant/README.md

 3. Add the verbatim Automation names to config.json, on the `googlehomeautomations` line.
 There are some examples there, just follow the pattern to add more.
    - `"googlehomeautomations": ["Automation 1", "Automation 2", "Automation 3"],`
 4. You should be set!
 This list that you just configured will be passed to `/utils/llm_parse.py` and if determined to be run, will run!
 Ask r1/LAMatHome to "Turn on the lamp in my room" or "Turn off my tv".

+### Home Assistant integration:
+To use the Home Assistant integration with LAMatHome, follow these steps:
+1. In your `config.json` file, ensure that `homeassistant_isenabled` is set to `true`.
+2. Set the `homeassistant_url` to your Home Assistant instance URL (e.g., "http://your_homeassistant_url:8123").
+3. Generate a long-lived access token in your Home Assistant instance and set it as `homeassistant_token` in the `config.json` file.
+4. Once configured, you can control your Home Assistant entities through LAMatHome.
+For example:
+   - "Turn on the living room lights"
+   - "Set the thermostat to 72 degrees"
+   - "Is the front door locked?"

+The integration will attempt to find the best match for your requested entity and perform the appropriate action.

 ## Other information:
 ### Errors you may run into: